tleen/cachy-default/README.md

 cachy-default
 =============

-The default storage for cachy if none are given: no storage and errors galore!
+The default storage for cachy if none are given.

+Designed to provide error messages for every call telling you to pick some real storage.